Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 John C. Hodulik - UBS Securities LLC

 Great.
 Maybe a couple of follow-up questions for Dave.
-First on the competitive front, have the competitive efforts you're seeing from the traditional guys, does that continue to the end of (38:37) the third quarter?
+First on the competitive front, have the competitive efforts you've seen from the traditional guys, does that continue here into the third quarter?
 And maybe, can you give us a sense for maybe where it's coming from?
 Is it the telcos, or the satellite guys?
 And then, on the new Instant TV product, I think we've heard – or you guys have talked about a third quarter launch, but could you give us some more color on the breadth of launch, how you guys are going to promote it, maybe anything you can tell us about what's in that package, or the pricing around it?
 Thanks.

 David N. Watson - Comcast Corp.